 Let’s tackle sides first.
 Here are some ideas for healthy Thanksgiving sides that will be sure to please even the most traditional Thanksgiving guests.

 - Go raw: A fresh salad made with greens, a variety of chopped vegetables and a crisp dressing is a great way to add vegetables to the meal.
 Throw in some toasted hazelnuts for crunch, and you’ll have a winner.
 A riff on a Caesar salad is also a great option.
 Shaved raw Brussels sprouts pair beautifully with a vegan Caesar dressing and toasted walnuts.
 Or make a slaw with shredded beets and apples or grated fennel, celery root and apple tossed in a vinaigrette.
 Having a side that doesn’t require the stove or oven will allow you some wiggle room if timing becomes an issue and can be easily prepped the day ahead.

 - Swap out the high-fat dairy: Mashed potatoes are often full of butter and cream.
 Swap out the cream and use reduced-fat milk in its place or remove the cow’s milk dairy entirely and look to vegetable broth and herbs or plant-based milk.

-- Skip the casseroles: Many casseroles, such as green bean casserole or potatoes gratin, contain a lot of ingredients that are high in fat and calories.
-A great replacement could be sauteed garlic and green beans topped with crispy shallots.
+- Skip the casseroles: Many casseroles, such as green bean casserole or potato gratin, contain a lot of ingredients that are high in fat and calories.
+A great replacement could be sautéed garlic and green beans topped with crispy shallots.
 Roasted vegetables are always a crowd-pleaser as well.
 Try some parsnips and tricolor carrots roasted with olive oil, salt, pepper and a touch of maple syrup.